networkoptix/tools/vms_4.3.0_R2_open/windows/readme.md

 workstation.
 A multi-core i7, i9 or equivalent with 32 GB or more RAM, and an SSD with 50 GB of free space is recommended.

-Open a Unix-style command line (Cygwin or Git Bash).
-Navigate to the directory where this readme.md is located.
+Open a command prompt.
+Navigate to the directory with this readme.md.
 Run the following commands:

-./build.sh
+build.bat

     This will run CMake configuration and then run the build process.
-The build directory will be generated one level higher than the current directory, and will be named `nx-open-build-windows_x64` on Windows, and `nx-open-build-linux_x64` on Linux.
+The build directory will be generated one level higher than the current directory, and will be named `vms_4.3.0_R2_OPEN_windows_x64-build`.

     ATTENTION: If the build fails, it is recommended to manually delete the build directory to produce a clean build, though incremental build can be attempted in certain cases.

-Linux:
-./run.sh

-Windows:
-./run.bat
+run.bat

-    This will run the Client.
+    This will run the built Client.

 Refer to the source code of the above scripts to learn the details on the building procedure.